 International, Musim Mas, Nestlé, PepsiCo, Sime Darby Plantation, Unilever and Wilmar.
 Facilitated by the World Resources Institute, the project was a collaboration between Wageningen University and Research, which developed the detection method, and Satelligence which first scaled the system in Indonesia and Malaysia and provided additional prioritization of the alerts in order to identify the most important areas for on-the-ground follow up.
-We then partnered with this same group of companies to pilot collaborative approaches to verifying and responding to the alerts in several priority districts in

-Indonesia, working together with local government and civil society organizations.
+We then partnered with this same group of companies to pilot collaborative approaches to verifying and responding to the alerts in several priority districts in Indonesia, working together with local government and civil society organizations.
 Our initial pilot jurisdiction was Siak district in the province of Riau.
 This was shortly followed by Aceh Timur district - where efforts were coordinated by IDH and with additional support of Unilever and PepsiCo.
 During this reporting period, the landscape monitoring work continued with pilot activities underway in collaboration with the Siak and Pelalawan Landscape Programme (SPLP) for the district of Pelalawan, while activities in Aceh began to wrap up.
-During this reporting period, WRI also undertook a statistical impact assessment on the landscape monitoring pilots - with preliminary results shared in 2023, and a full publication expected in 2024.
-Lastly, lessons learned from the landscape monitoring program will be integrated as part guidance to the Palm Oil Collaboration Group's PPBC working group monitoring and response guidance, which WRI is supporting the drafting of and which is aimed for completion in 2024.
+During this reporting period, WRI also moved forward the publication of a statistical impact assessmen on the landscape monitoring pilots - with preliminary results shared in 2023.
+We also continued to provide input into the Palm Oil Collaboration Group's PPBC working group monitoring and response guidance (still in development)

-(4) WRI continued to lead the facilitation of the Forest Data Partnership (FDaP)-which initiated on October 2021.FDaP aims to halt and reverse forest loss from commodity production by collaboratively improving global monitoring and supply chain tracking and accelerating restoration.
+(4) WRI continued to lead the facilitation of the Forest Data Partnership (FDaP)- which initiated on October 2021.FDaP aims to halt and reverse forest loss from commodity production by collaboratively improving global monitoring and supply chain tracking and accelerating restoration.
 The Partnership will develop a consistent geospatial data ecosystem that will enable all actors-local, government, producers, traders, and financiers-to access consistent, opensource, publicly available, and validated geospatial data related to forest-risk commodities and restoration.
 In doing so, the Partnership will facilitate credible and systematic monitoring, verification, and disclosure to drive progress in reducing deforestation and restoring degraded lands, with one of the key focal areas being palm in Southeast Asia.
 The five-year partnership is coordinated by the World Resources Institute (WRI) with support from USAID and the U.S. Department of State, and core partners FAO, NASA SERVIR, Google, and Unilever.